Pognar/solved_labs_bth/README.md

 ## Operating system lab1
 Task 11 is not correct and according to feedback my solution to the dining professors was ok, not completely scalable.

+## Operating system lab2
+Manually compile each of the files with gcc and run the tests.
+Compile with the -O2 flag.

 ## Operating system lab3
 Run the make, then ./filesystem, then format and it will work as intended